matthiasbrix/approximate-distance-oracle/README.md

 where `tz` indicates the Thorup-Zwick is to be run, `test-files/densegraph.txt` is a valid input graph in the DIMACS ssp file format.
 Note that the DIMACS ssp file format is a strict requirement to run the algorithm.
 The file `results.csv` is just the .csv we wish to write the results to (doesn't need to exist).
 The next argument represents the `k` value for the algorithm.
 The shortest path query is being done one (23, 431), running the Thorup-Zwick query algorithm once (indicated by 1). <br /> <br />

-The other way to execute the program is with the script `run_algs.sh` which runs and measures all implemented algorithms, printing out results to a `.csv` file.
+The other way to execute the program is with the script `run_algs.sh` which runs and measures all implemented algorithms, printing out results to a `.csv` file and benchmarks in the `benchmarks` folder.

 ### Example